 - Easy scalability – You can scale chatbots easily deal with complaints and queries reported by customers.

 The HDFC Bank’s EVA (Electronic Virtual Assistant) banking chatbot can help to explain better.
 Eva uses the latest in AI and Natural Language Processing (NLP) to understand the customer query and fetch the right information instantly.

 Eva has already answered more than 5 million queries from around a million customers with more than 85% accuracy.
 Eva holds more than 20,000 conversations every day with customers worldwide.

 #4.
 Use the right tools & processes to manage complaints

-One important aspect of customer complaint handling procedure is to make a shift from traditional ways to the digital ways of responding.
+One important aspect of the customer complaint handling procedure is to make a shift from traditional ways to digital ways of responding.
 The main essence of complaint management lies in using the right tools & processes.
 It determines how efficiently the complaints are being solved.

 Using a specific set of tools and processes helps to respond timely and monitor them to take proactive actions.
 You can follow the customer complaint management processes for your business to resolve issues faster.